 Erased is such a fantastic show that it really requires no familiarity with any of the standard anime tropes/cliches to find yourself sucked in from episode one.

-One day he walks into his apartment to find the dead body of his mother on the floor, which triggers his ability to send him back 18 years to when he's just a boy in elementary school.
-Now in the past he has the opportunity not to save just his mother but another three of his classmates who went missing following a kidnapping.
+One day he walks into his apartment to find the dead body of his mother on the floor, which triggers his ability to send him back 18 years to when he was just a boy in elementary school.
+Now in the past, he has the opportunity not to save just his mother but another three of his classmates who went missing following a kidnapping.

 Our main characters are all complex and very well written.
 There are moments in this show that will rip your heart out but only because you understand the backstory of the characters and how deep some of their experiences are.